NIJ is the research, development and evaluation agency of the U.S. Department of Justice.

 We are dedicated to improving knowledge and understanding of crime and justice issues through science.
 We provide objective and independent knowledge and tools to inform the decision-making of the criminal and juvenile justice communities to reduce crime and advance justice, particularly at the state and local levels.

 We accomplish our mission through the "Listen, Learn, Inform" model — we "listen" to the needs of the field; "learn" ways to meet those needs by funding research, development, and evaluation projects; and then "inform" the field of what we learned.
+Download and share a handout.

 Improving our ability to understand and respond to crime and justice challenges begins with listening to the field.
-NIJ regularly engages with criminal and juvenile justice researchers and professionals to learn from their unique expertise and gather information on what knowledge, tools, and resources are necessary to reduce crime and advance justice.
+NIJ regularly engages with criminal and juvenile justice researchers and professionals to learn from their expertise and gather information on what knowledge, tools, and resources are necessary to reduce crime and advance justice.

 The research objectives for each of NIJ’s portfolios are determined also by: